Tips for a Successful & Rewarding Co-op Work Term

 Outstanding projects or transitional items on your plate: Are there any projects, official or unofficial, that are unfinished?
 Be sure to inform your supervisor of the project, describing any in-progress items, laying out the next steps, and, if possible, providing instructions for accessing any relevant resources.

 Final co-op assignments: As a part of the Interdisciplinary Co-op Program, you are required to complete two end-of-work assignments.
-Please ensure you complete Assignment #3a (Student Evaluation), Assignment #4 (Work Term Project), and have your supervisor complete Assignment #3b (Supervisor Evaluation), which you can find in your work term Canvas shell.
+Please ensure you complete your Student Evaluation and Final Project, and have your supervisor complete the Employer Evaluation).

 If you have questions about appropriately wrapping up your work-term, or questions surrounding your end-of-term assignments, please connect with a Co-op Coordinator.